monkstone/monkstone.github.com/_posts/2018-05-30-JRubyArt_on_the_pi.md

 ### Installing raspbian image from processing.organization

 Ok it is assumed you have a raspberrypi (preferably 3B+ model) and a spare 16G micro-sd card (or usb drive at push).
-You should download the processing raspbian image [here][image] and write the image to your spare SD card, see [processing wiki][wiki].
+You should download the processing raspbian image [here][image] and write the image to your spare SD card, see [pi.processing website][website].
 If you want to use a usbstick / usbdrive you need to tell your raspberrypi to do a usb boot (this is one time and and irreversible step so not for noobs), see [here][usbstick], there are plenty of tools for writing images to usb drives (eg mintstick on mint linux).

 ### Connecting WiFi